OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Related work

 \subsection{DL-based IM approaches.}

-DL-based approaches typically leverage neural networks to extract failure patterns from observability data and predict root causes, employing either supervised \cite{diagfusion,eadro} or self-supervised \cite{art,deephunt} learning paradigms.
-Early studies typically focused on unimodal data sources, such as metrics \cite{automap,coral,patternmatcher,dejavu,cloudranger,ms-rank}, logs \cite{swisslog,logkg,logm,onion}, or traces \cite{mepfl,tracerank,tracerca,tracenet}, which limited their ability to capture a comprehensive view of system states.
-Recent advances have moved toward multimodal fusion, exemplified by ART \cite{art}, DeepHunt \cite{deephunt}, and DiagFusion \cite{diagfusion}, which integrate heterogeneous observability signals to improve diagnostic accuracy and efficiency.
+DL-based approaches leverage neural networks to extract failure patterns from observability data and predict root causes, employing either supervised \cite{diagfusion,eadro} or self-supervised \cite{art,deephunt} learning.
+Early studies focused on unimodal data sources, such as metrics \cite{automap,coral,patternmatcher,dejavu,cloudranger,ms-rank}, logs \cite{swisslog,logkg,logm,onion}, or traces \cite{mepfl,tracerank,tracerca,tracenet}, which limited their ability to capture a comprehensive view of system states.
+Recent advances have adopted multimodal fusion, exemplified by ART \cite{art}, DeepHunt \cite{deephunt}, and DiagFusion \cite{diagfusion}, which integrate heterogeneous observability data to improve diagnostic accuracy and efficiency.
 Despite these improvements, DL-based IM methods face three key limitations.
-First, models often overfit system-specific statistical patterns, leading to poor generalization across heterogeneous and evolving cloud systems.
-Second, their black-box nature hinders interpretability, offering little insight into the reasoning process behind root cause predictions, which reduces trustworthiness for OCEs in production settings.
-Finally, these models are typically trained in a static manner and cannot accumulate diagnostic experience over time, making them ill-suited for sustained deployment in dynamic cloud environments.
+First, models often overfit system-specific patterns, leading to poor generalization across heterogeneous and evolving microservice systems.
+Second, their black-box nature hinders interpretability, offering little insight into the reasoning process behind root cause predictions, which reduces trustworthiness for OCEs.
+Finally, these models are trained in a static manner and cannot accumulate diagnostic experience over time, making them ill-suited for sustained deployment in dynamic microservice environments.